fauu/Kamite/README.md

 }

 # Secrets used for authentication to third-party services.
-# Note: This is unsafe plain-text storage.
+# Warning: This is unsafe plain-text storage.
 Do not put data here that you deem
 #          too sensitive for this kind of storage
 secrets {
   # The OCR.space API key
   ocrspace = …